Gil80/pihole-blocklist/README.md

 3. Select Ubuntu 20.04
 4. Validate public IP will be available
 5. Generate SSH keys and paste them before creating the image
-6. Once image created, when viewing your instance in the control panel, under “Primary VNIC” click “Public Subnet” Then click “Default Security List for vnc-0000000” Click “Add Ingress Rules”
+6. Once image created, when viewing your instance in the control panel, under **Primary VNIC** click:
+    1. Public Subnet
+    2. Then click “Default Security List for vnc-0000000”
+    3. Click “Add Ingress Rules”

 Rule 1: